 “A three-year-old, a four-year-old – sure you can have them do it, but it’s not going to be done well,” says explains Dr. Roseanne Lesack, a licensed psychologist, board-certified analyst, and director of a child psychology unit at Nova Southeastern University.
 “You have to really think about what is developmentally appropriate for the age of your child.
 Though you may want to be done wiping your child’s butt, the truth is they may not be ready for it, and that’s okay.”

-So, for a few months (or more, depending on the kid) parents may be on the hook for wiping duties.
+So, for a few months while teaching a toddler to wipe their butt, (or more, depending on the kid) parents may be on the hook for butt wiping duties.
 No problem.
 That’s what they invented shittens for.
 Parents can coach their kids, check if they are clean and give them feedback on their technique.
 Technique varies from family to family, but remember that little kids have no point of reference.
-They don’t know how many toilet paper squares to use if they go in the toilet or the garbage, or what can be flushed down the toilet.
+They don’t know how many toilet paper squares to use to wipe their butt, or if the toilet paper goes in the toilet or the garbage, or what can be flushed down the toilet.
 (Not wet wipes, even if they say “flushable.”)

 In the midst of all this wiping, parents should realize there is an extremely important bathroom skill that most kids can master by age three: washing hands.
 This skill takes on even more importance when the wiper isn’t up to snuff.